firegloves-bundles/agenda-bundle-templates/README.md

 ```bash
 ent bundle run springboot-agenda
 ```
-> Please note, the springboot-agenda microservice require both a Postgresql database, and a Keycloak to run.
+> Please note, the springboot-agenda microservice requires both a Postgresql database and a Keycloak to run.
-> This bundle provides SVC to run them as container for development purposes
+> This bundle provides a SVC to run them as container for development purposes
 > run `ent bundle svc start agenda-postgresql` and `ent bundle svc start agenda-keycloak`

-### Microfrontend Configuration and Build
+### Micro frontend Configuration and Build
-1. For each microfrontend framework (Angular, React, and Vue.js):
+1. For each micro frontend framework (Angular, React, and Vue.js):
-- Open the respective microfrontend module in your preferred IDE or text editor.
+- Open the corresponding micro frontend module in your preferred IDE or text editor.
-- Customize the microfrontend code and configurations as per your application needs.
+- Customize the micro frontend code and configurations as per your application's needs.
-2. Install the project dependencies and build the microfrontends by running the following command in a terminal or command prompt:
+2. Install the project dependencies and build the micro frontends by running the following command in a terminal or command prompt:
 ```bash
 ent bundle run <mfe-name>
 ```
 > Replace `<mfe_name>` with the name of the microfrontend you want to run.
 You can find the names in the entando.json file

-If you want to run all the microfrontends using one command, you use that command instead:
+If you want to run all the micro frontends using one command, use this command instead:
 ```bash
 ent bundle run --all-mfe
 ```

 ### Optional: Remove Unwanted Microfrontends
 1. Open a terminal or command prompt.
-2. Navigate to the project root directory.
+2. Navigate to the project's root directory.
 3. Run the following command to remove a specific microfrontend:
 ```bash
 ent bundle mfe rm <mfe_name>
 ```

 ## Running on an Entando instance
-To run that bundle on an Entando require an extra step compared to do it locally.
+To run the bundle on Entando for production requires an extra step compared to running it locally.
-After having [deploy and install](https://developer.entando.com/v7.2/tutorials/create/pb/publish-project-bundle.html#create-and-deploy-a-bundle-project) your bundle, or install it from a hub, you have to configure Keycloak.
+After [deploying and installing](https://developer.entando.com/v7.2/tutorials/create/pb/publish-project-bundle.html#create-and-deploy-a-bundle-project) your bundle, or installing the bundle from a hub, you have to configure Keycloak.
-- Access to your Keycloak admin UI https://namespace_url/auth/
+- Access to your Keycloak admin UI: https://namespace_url/auth/
-- Then open the "Users" menu, search for your user (the user you are connected to the agenda-bundle application), and click on the "Role Mappings" tab
+- Then open the "Users" menu, search for the relevant user (the user connected to the agenda-bundle application), and click on the "Role Mappings" tab
 - Then Select the bundle Client Roles in the "Client Roles" list
 - Finally, add a role (Admin or User) to the user